 Financial aid must be awarded by the student's home university.
 For W&L students, all financial aid normally received may be applied to this program.

 The program is open to any W&L student, generally a sophomore or junior, with the prerequisite background and with a cumulative GPA of 3.200 or better.
 For the science track, a grade of B (3.0) in relevant introductory science courses is required.
 Students with a lesser cumulative GPA may be accepted on a case-by-case basis.
 The program is also open to select qualified students from other U.S. institutions.

-The application deadline for Fall 2014 is February 15, 2014.
-Click here for Science Application or Non-science Application.
+The application deadline for Fall 2015 is February 15, 2015.
+Click here for Science Application or Non-Science Application.
 Applications must be accompanied by a $50.00 non-refundable application fee and should be submitted along with all supporting documentation to:

 Study Abroad Advisor

 21 University Place

 Pictures of St Andrews provided courtesy of the University of St Andrews.
 All rights reserved.